zulip/zulip/docs/subsystems/email.md

 One slightly complicated decision you may have to make when adding an email is figuring out how to schedule it.
 There are 3 ways to schedule email.

-- Send it immediately, in the current Django process, e.g. by calling `send_email` directly.
+- Send it immediately, in the current Django process, e.g., by calling `send_email` directly.
 An example of this is the `confirm_registration` email.
 - Add it to a queue.
 An example is the `invitation` email.